 The Nina is middle of the pack regarding warmth.
 You can probably get by wearing it in most conditions if you have enough room to layer underneath.

 It has 100 grams of synthetic insulation in the torso and 80 grams in the arms.
-It is warmer than both the Mountain Hardwear Barnsie with 80g's of insulation and than the Patagonia 3-in-1 Snowbelle, with 60 g's - both of which also have synthetic insulation.
+It is warmer than the Patagonia 3-in-1 Snowbelle, with 60 grams of synthetic insulation.